codacy/codacy-credo/docs/description/readability_with_custom_tagged_tuple.md

-Avoid using tags for error reporting.
+Avoid using custom tags for error reporting from `with` macros.

-Consider the following code:
+This code injects placeholder tags such as `:resource` and `:authz` for the purpose of error reporting.

     with {:resource, {:ok, resource}} <- {:resource, Resource.fetch(user)}, {:authz, :ok} <- {:authz, Resource.authorize(resource, user)} do